Realities of Hazardous Construction Site Working EnvironmentsJune 7, 2018

 Along with federal, state, and local laws, the Occupational Safety and Health Administration (OSHA) is responsible for enforcing those regulations that uphold a minimum standard for employee protection.
 A willful violation of these regulations is not without its own consequences.
 If a company has willfully violated a regulation that has been enforced by OSHA, (either through intentional disregard of or indifference) and the death of an employee subsequently results, the death can be considered a misdemeanor under federal law, resulting in a maximum of six months in prison and a fine of $250,000 for an individual and $500,000 for a business entity.
 Each accident is judged on a case by case basis.

-The Responsibility of an Industry
+The Responsibility of the Construction Industry

 Companies that operate construction sites need to be aware of workplace safety and regulations, and must ensure compliance of these procedures.
 The construction company should also involve its employees in identifying any unsafe or hazardous work environments and must ensure no retaliatory measures are taken against the employee for making a report in good faith.
 To help with this, a company should have a well-publicized system for reporting unsafe conditions, reviewing, and remedying them.
 If a company fails to establish or enforce safety policies, this can be taken into account when viewing whether the OSHA violation was willful.